zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 ### Improve Programming Convenience

-- **General collective communication APIs in Ray**: Collective communication (CC) pattern (e.g.`allreduce`, `allgather`) naturally emerge in many distributed computing applications in Ray.
+#### General collective communication APIs in Ray
+Collective communication (CC) patterns (e.g.`allreduce`, `allgather`) naturally emerge in many distributed computing applications in Ray.
 While in practice Ray users can compose CC functions using Ray's generic APIs as a series of RPC calls, directly providing such CC APIs would add significant convenience.

-- **Distributed NCCL APIs in Python**: NCCL relies on MPI or other socket tools to broadcast the `ncclUniqueId` to distributed processes, to run on distributed environments.
+#### Distributed NCCL APIs in Python
+To run on distributed environments, NCCL [relies on MPI or other socket tools](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/communicators.html) to broadcast the `ncclUniqueId` to distributed processes.
 This requirement makes it hard to implement distributed NCCL-based applications in Python.
-Existing libraries that use NCCL mostly reply on MPI or self-implemented distributed store to setup cross-process coordination in distributed environments.
-Examples include Horovod, which depends on `mpirun [args]` to invoke distributed processes; Or PyTorch, which implements a [Distributed Key-value Store](https://github.com/pytorch/pytorch/blob/master/torch/lib/c10d/Store.hpp) to enable NCCL to run in distributed environments.
+To meet this requirement, existing libraries that use NCCL mostly reply on MPI or an additional self-implemented distributed KV-store to setup cross-process coordination.
+Examples:
+- Horovod depends on `mpirun [args]` (wrapped as `horovodrun [args]`) to invoke distributed processes.
+- PyTorch implements a [distributed KV Store](https://github.com/pytorch/pytorch/blob/master/torch/lib/c10d/Store.hpp) to enable NCCL to run in distributed environments.

-Also of note that NCCL itself does not have a high-level Python binding.
-The only way users can use NCCL for their distributed Python applications are: (1) writing C++ instead of Python; (2) constraint their code within PyTorch/TensorFlow/Horovod which natively support NCCL; (3) using Cupy plus some other distributed stitching tools like MPI(which involves low-level CUDA code such as stream management, etc., and is error-prone).
+Also of note that NCCL itself does not have a native Python binding.
+The only way users can use NCCL in their distributed Python applications are:
+- Writing C++ instead of Python;
+- Constrainting their code within PyTorch/TensorFlow/Horovod which natively support NCCL;
+- Using Cupy low-level (cupy.cuda.nccl) APIs (which involves CUDA code such as stream management and is error-prone) plus some other distributed stitching tools like MPI.

-Essentially, there is a gap to write distributed Python applications using NCCL.
-Ray naturally fills this gap -- Ray has a distributed store and high-level sticking APIs.
-Putting NCCL into Ray and wraps it into high-level Python APIs makes it easy to use NCCL, which in turn benefits Ray.
+Indeed, there is a gap to implement distributed Python applications using NCCL -- Ray naturally fills this gap: Ray has a distributed store and high-level stitching APIs.
+Putting NCCL into Ray and wraps it into high-level Python APIs makes it easy to use NCCL, which in turn might benefit Ray.

-- **Interoperatorability between Python tensor types**: Nowadays ML frameworks or computing libraries expose some sorts of collective communication APIs for their framework-native tensor types, such as `torch.distributed.allreduce(x: torch.Tensor)` in PyTorch, or `tf.collective_ops` in TensorFlow.
-The collective APIs built on top of Ray can slightly relax this constraint on tensor types and allow collective communication of tensors from different computing libraries, such as a Cupy tensor and a PyTorch tensor, as long as the tensor classes expose a `data_ptr()` method which points to the address of the tensor (which is true for Numpy, Cupy, PyTorch).
+- **Collective communication of multiple types of Python tensor**: Nowadays ML frameworks expose some sorts of collective communication APIs for their framework-native tensor types, such as `torch.distributed.allreduce(x: torch.Tensor)` in PyTorch, or `tf.collective_ops` in TensorFlow.
+The collective APIs built on top of Ray can slightly relax this constraint on tensor types -- by allowing some extent of interoperatability  between tensor types: collective communication of tensors from different computing libraries, such as allreducing a Cupy tensor and a PyTorch tensor, as long as the tensor classes expose a `data_ptr()` method that points to the address of the tensor (which is true for Numpy, Cupy, PyTorch).

 - **Auxiliary applications**: we observe there is an emerging need for Ray to offer some native high-level application interfaces, such as a *sharded parameter server*, or *collective allreduce strategy*, similar to `tf.distributed.CollectiveAllReduceStrategy`.
 The targeted users of these interfaces are those who conduct distributed ML loads either without using TensorFlow or PyTorch, or mixing the usage of TensorFlow or PyTorch.
 For example, [Spacy](https://spacy.io/) has a community of users who build ML applications using their in-house framework [Thinc](https://thinc.ai/), which replies on Ray to provide distributed computing support.
+They will likely find a Ray-native parameter server implementation helpful.
 A set of high-performance collective APIs are the cornerstone of these applications.

 ### Improve Performance

 - For CPU tensors, composing collective communication functions using Ray's object store is feasible, but the performance is suboptimal, compared to highly optimized, vender-specific CC libraries like MPI, NCCL, [GLOO](https://github.com/facebookincubator/gloo), [OneCCL](https://github.com/oneapi-src/oneCCL).
 See a detailed performance benchmark in this [report](https://github.com/zhisbug/ray-scalable-ml-design/tree/main/pytorch/microbenchmark/primitives/results).
 Bring these CC libraries into Ray can improve the perfermance of such communication patterns.

 - Ray's object store has limited awareness of GPUs.
 As a consequence, using Ray's generic APIs to move GPU tensors (collectives or point-to-point) faces severe performance degeneration.
 See [Hao's benchmarking report](https://github.com/zhisbug/ray-scalable-ml-design/tree/main/pytorch/microbenchmark/primitives/results) and [Lianmin's benchmarking report](https://docs.google.com/spreadsheets/d/1l7aA3LtgXEw1R-kl1V6b87YGPhfDDRemIDgwJEMa4vs/edit?usp=sharing) for details.
-While this RFC does NOT aim to add GPU awareness to Ray's object store, it can address the performance issues for collective and P2P communication of GPU tensors.
+While this RFC **does NOT** aim to add GPU awareness to Ray's object store, it can address the performance issues for collective and P2P communication of GPU tensors.

 - Some Ray users (e.g. Spacy) rely on Ray as a primary tool to provide distributed communication support.
 They face some performance challenges caused by collective communication.
 These APIs will address their performance issues.

 ## User Benefit

-With this project, Ray users can access a set of readily available collective and send/recv APIs in pure Python, with MPI/NCCL/Ray object store as optional backends, supporting both CPU and GPU tensors in Numpy, Cupy, or PyTorch.
+With this project, Ray users can access a set of readily available collective and send/recv APIs in pure Python, with MPI/NCCL/Ray as optional backends, supporting both CPU and GPU tensors in Numpy, Cupy, and PyTorch.

 ## Design Proposal